jsiek/B522-PL-Foundations/Unification.lagda.md

 2. the variables in the domain of σ do not occur in the current equations (because we've eliminated them).

-In the proofs of soundness and completeness, to invoke the induction hypothesis, we need to establish the above two preconditions for the new substitution and the new set of equations.
+In the proofs of these soundness and completeness lemmas, to invoke the induction hypothesis, we need to establish the above two preconditions for the new substitution and the new set of equations.
 Regarding idempotency, we shall use the `insert-subst` lemma from the module [`TermSubstUnify`](./TermSubstUnify.lagda.md).
 To satisfy one of the premises of that lemma, we sometimes need the following simple lemma that commutes the union of two sets.